INDUSTRIAL

 ![]() |

-It goes without saying, over time, as diesel- electric locomotives evolved, they reached the stage were their power curve was suitable for long haul freight use.
-Equally, when this occurred, all of the "big" locomotive manufacturers (ALCo, Baldwin, General Electric, EMD-GM and Fairbanks Morse built them, and various models with varying horsepower ratings proliferated throughout the United States.
+It goes without saying, over time, as diesel-electric locomotives evolved, they reached the stage were their power curve was suitable for long haul freight use as well as reliable switching.
+When this occurred in the mid to late 1930s through 1940's, all of the "big" locomotive manufacturers (ALCo, Baldwin, General Electric, EMD-GM and Fairbanks Morse built diesel-electric locomotives for every need, from the smallest 300 hp switcher to the largest road power 2000 hp, and various models with varying horsepower ratings proliferated throughout the United States.

 Rosters of New York Central